-Try this refreshing Guyabano Smoothie that is packed with nutrients to power you through the day!
+Try this refreshing Guyabano Smoothie (also known as Soursop Smoothie) that is packed with nutrients to power you through the day!
 It’s sour yet sweet, creamy, and a great energy booster smoothie that is loaded with fiber for good gut health!

 What is Guyabano?
 (Soursop)

 Guyabano fruit grows abundantly in tropical regions and is such an easy fruit tree to grow because it requires very minimal attention.
 The guyabano fruit tastes sour like that of a strawberry but has a milky flavor.
 It is widely known to be made into a concentrate because of the richness of the fruit.

 - Has a significant amount of vitamin C

 Tips on How to Make Guyabano Smoothie:

 - You can freeze this smoothie and make it into a guyabano ice cream